karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`svātmam-ayaṁ mama tena samastam |2|`</span>

 <span class="center-text">translation:—</span>
-By the puissance of Thy grace hath it been made manifest unto me that this trembling universe is naught but Thine own being.
-Verily, O Lord Siva, this understanding hath dawned upon me—that Thou art mine own soul, and thus doth this vast cosmos stand revealed as mine own expression and essence.`
+<span class="center-text">By the puissance of Thy grace hath it been made manifest unto me that this trembling universe is naught but Thine own being.
+Verily, O Lord Siva, this understanding hath dawned upon me—that Thou art mine own soul, and thus doth this vast cosmos stand revealed as mine own expression and essence.</span>

 <span class="center-text">`स्वात्मनि विश्वगते त्वयि नाथे`</span>